Core modules are compulsory and you do not need to register for these.

 Economics Modules as an Outside Option

-Are you a Warwick student seeking an Economics module as an outside option?
-You should check the Module Pages carefully to ensure you have the required compulsory pre-requisites.
-If you meet the module requirements, you must complete our application form which will be re-opening in May 2021 (exact date TBA).
+Are you non Economics student seeking an Economics module as an outside option?
+You should check the Module Pages for detailed outlines and then carefully check to ensure you have the required compulsory pre-requisitesLink opens in a new window.
+If you meet the module requirements, you must complete our application form and wait for a response.
+Due to high demand, We cannot guarantee a place on your chosen module, even if your application is accepted.
+Places will be confirmed as soon as possible.